intel/graph-compiler/docs/constant_tensors_cache.md

 The main work of analysis step will be implemented as a [DataFlow Analysis](https://mlir.llvm.org/docs/Tutorials/DataFlowAnalysis/) pass.
-In the input MLIR graph, the constant tensors will appear as outputs of `arith.constant` operations (Type 1) or arguments of the MLIR module entry function marked with constant attributes (Type 2).
+In the input MLIR graph, the constant tensors will appear as outputs of `arith.constant` operations or arguments of the MLIR module entry function marked with constant attributes.
 The constantness starts its propagation from these tensors to the output tensors of operations that process them.
 Eventually, these operations will form a subgraph, which is named as 'constant subgraph'.
 Another subgraph, which contains non-constant operations, consumes the outputs of constant subgraph and the parameters to the graph.